alok27a/CERN-Technical-Studentship/README.md

 Congratulations to those who have been selected!
 Welcome to the place where the World Wide Web was invented.
 For those who were not selected, there are numerous openings and various programs at CERN.
 Please take a look at them.

 Note:- Keeping this repository simple without the visa procedure and further details after selection.

+## My Experience
+While filling out the SmartRecruiters application, I simply added the experience details from my resume without making any changes.
+I was selected for the EP department, where my work primarily involved Full Stack and DevOps.
+Although most of my previous internships focused on machine learning, I also had some experience in full-stack development.
+As a result, there was an opening that matched my profile, and I was selected.

+Many people ask me, "What do you think made you stand out?"
+Well, I believe there are several factors, and it's difficult to pinpoint just one.
+It could be my past experience or my research work.
+However, as I mentioned, my past experiences were somewhat related to ML.
+It's crucial to highlight and showcase your abilities rather than just your experience; otherwise, you may find yourself landing the same type of job repeatedly.

 ## Contact me
 ### Alok Mathur